kaelzhang/node-typo/README.md

 ## Typo Plugins

 - [typo-image](https://github.com/kaelzhang/typo-image): display pictures in CLI !
-- [typo-ascii](https://github.com/kaelzhang/typo-ascii): ascii text in CLI with all kinds of styles ! (on developing)
+- [typo-ascii](https://github.com/kaelzhang/typo-ascii): ascii art text in CLI with all kinds of styles ! (on developing)

 ****